My Photography & Travel Guide to Salzberg, Austria

 When to Go?

 I don’t think there is a bad time to visit.
-We have visited several times during different times of the year in September, December, and April.
+We have visited several times during different times of the year, in September, December, and April.
 Each season has its charms.
 However, the weather from September to October is beautiful.

-The only problem about visiting during the summer is the increased traffic, crowds, temperatures and prices.
+The only problem about visiting during the summer is the increased traffic, crowds, temperatures, and prices.

-If you visit in December, you can visit the beautiful Christmas markets, which should be missed.
+If you visit in December, you can visit the beautiful Christmas markets, which should not be missed.
 In fact, it’s worth visiting just to see the Christmas Markets.

 Where to Stay?